kyma-incubator/compass/docs/architecture/app-management.md

 ```
 Drawback of this approach is that label name (`simpleIntegrationSystem/applicationType`) and supported values(`ecommerce`,`marketing`) are arbitrary
 defined by a IntegrationSystem and has to be documented.
-IntegrationSystem can simplify this process by defining ApplicationTemplates to explicitly specify supported types.
+Luckily, IntegrationSystem can simplify this process by defining ApplicationTemplates to explicitly specify supported types.

 ## Managing ApplicationTemplates
 ApplicationTemplate defines ApplicationInput used to create Application.
 ApplicationInput can contains variable part - placeholders.
+In the first iteration, ApplicationTemplate will be registered globally and will be visible for all tenants (notice `accessLevel` field).

 ```graphql
 input ApplicationTemplateInput {